Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: Introduction

 \section{Introduction}

 Wetting, whereby one of two coexisting fluids preferentially comes into contact with a solid boundary, has long been of theoretical, experimental and practical interest.
 In the past few decades, there have been significant advances in understanding wetting behaviour in thermal equilibrium.
-In the static case, minimization of the free energy predicts the contact angles formed by a liquid droplet on a surface; this is sometimes interpreted via the Young-Dupre’s equation, which describes a force balance of interfacial tensions \cite{deGennes}.
-Varying the temperature or the interfacial energies can lead to a wetting transition, transforming droplets with finite contact angles into thin films.
-These transitions exhibit universal critical behaviour and have been extensively studied using static and dynamical renormalization group techniques \cite{CahnWetting, Fisher, eqreview}.
-Most of this interfacial behaviour can be captured in a ternary system with three coexisting fluid phases, rather than two fluids and a solid, with the theoretical advantage of not needing explicit solid-liquid boundary interactions.
+In the static case, minimization of the free energy predicts the contact angles formed by a liquid droplet on a surface; this is sometimes interpreted via the Young-Dupre equation, which describes a (tangential) force balance of interfacial tensions \cite{deGennes}.
+In ternary phase coexistence, such as in three-component emulsions, fluid-fluid-fluid three phase contact lines are instead governed by the equilibrium Neumann law \cite{Neumann, Neumann2}, which sets the contact angles by balancing the interfacial tensions between the three coexisting phases.
+Closely related extensions to these classical frameworks involve wetting processes on liquid-infused surfaces \cite{LIS} or gel-like deformable substrates \cite{Gel}, which could involve multiple three phase contact lines or elastic stresses within the substrate.

 On the other hand, many wetting phenomena in biological systems occur far from equilibrium, ranging from the spreading of epithelial tissues \cite{epithelial} on a substrate, to the interaction between biomolecular condensates and membrane-bound organelles \cite{wettingbio}.
 In many of these systems, there is an injection of energy at a microscopic scale, constantly pushing the systems out of equilibrium and challenging established equilibrium principles.
 In recent years, there have been consistent efforts to understand wetting behaviour in active systems.
 These include the development of continuum theories for active liquid crystals \cite{ActiveCrystal, ActiveNematic} and active polar liquids \cite{ActivePolar}, where activity enters as an active stress in the Navier-Stokes equations.
 An alternative approach describes non-equilibrium wetting via an ‘active’ surface, where binary mixtures interact with boundaries through binding and unbinding fluxes that violate detailed balance \cite{ChemActiveWetting}.